DiegoRuiz92/DiegoRuiz92/README.md

 - 👋 Hi, I’m @DiegoRuiz92
-- 👀 I’m interested in web programming -
+- 👀 I’m interested in web programming - Frontend and backend
 - 🌱 I’m currently learning React
 - 💞️ I’m looking to collaborate on any web project